Native Microphone Driver

 3. Attach a USB or built-in microphone to the edge device.

-4. Start the driver with Docker or Edge Core.
-On Linux Docker hosts, pass the audio device into the container:
+4. Start the driver with Edge Core (recommended) or Docker.
+On **macOS**, run `cyberwave edge install` so the CLI starts a host ffmpeg PCM bridge (like the MJPEG camera bridge) and edge-core injects `CYBERWAVE_METADATA_AUDIO_DEVICE=http://host.docker.internal:8101` into the container.
+On **Linux Docker** hosts, pass the audio device into the container:

 ```yaml theme={null}